 Think, for example, of H. J. Glintenkamp’s drawing of a broken Liberty Bell in the August 1917 The Masses (below, left) and the government’s theme for the fall 1917 Second Liberty Loan, “Ring It Again!” (below, right).
 This untitled cartoon was listed as evidence to prosecute the journal under the Espionage Act, effectively bankrupting the radical magazine.

 I haven’t a firm answer to these questions.
 Given that message control is vital to successful propaganda, I believe it’s useful to investigate the question further.

 Images, Texts, and Gender

 Part of the investigation requires us to consider how these images incorporate ideas about gender.
 Cats—and black cats in particular—have long been associated with women and with witchcraft.
 The “sab-cat” acted slyly and surreptitiously, destroying property seemingly by magic.
-That the Tank Corps distinguished its symbol as a “tom-cat” recognizes this longstanding connection of cats and women.
+That the Tank Corps distinguished its symbol as a “tom-cat” is thus an interesting shift.